-- 3.27.a Technical Inspection must take place before the start of the racing.
-Cars must be presented for inspection after being called by the officials. - 3.27.b Technical Inspection must include a thorough check-out of the car and a simple check of the transmitter.
+- 3.27.a An Initial Inspection must take place before the start of the racing.
+Cars must be presented for inspection after being called by the officials. - 3.27.b Technical Inspection must include a thorough check-out of the car and, if needed, a simple check of the transmitter.
 Transmitters are limited to the manufacturers' recommended voltage.
 External transmitter battery packs are not permitted. - 3.27.c Only one car per driver will be accepted.
-All transmitters must be marked with a driver identification number and only these transmitters, thus identified, may be used in the event. - 3.27.d When a car or transmitter does not comply with the rules, changes may be carried out before presenting it for final approval. - 3.27.e Cars which have passed Technical Inspection must be marked with the drivers identification number, consisting of the heat number and the car number.
-This number must be engraved on to the chassis plate and the fuel tank will be marked.
-Only one (1) car per driver. - 3.27.f For each competitor the race has officially started after technical inspection and approval of his car. - 3.27.g The Technical Inspector may request inspection of any entrant's car at any time during the race, without giving reasons. - 3.27.h All cars of semi-finalists and finalists go into a 'Parc Ferme' immediately after the finish of their race and are inspected.
+All transmitters must be marked with a driver identification number and only these transmitters, thus identified, may be used in the event. - 3.27.d When a car or transmitter does not comply with the rules, changes may be carried out before presenting it for final admission, but it is not mandatory, it is the responsibility of the driver to ensure its car and radio is legal at every moment of the event. - 3.27.e Cars which have passed Initial Inspection must be marked with the drivers identification number.
+This number must be placed on to the chassis plate.
+Only one (1) car per driver. - 3.27.f For each competitor the race has officially started after initial inspection... - 3.27.g The Technical Inspector may request inspection of any entrant's car at any time during the race, without giving reasons.

+- 3.27.h All cars of semi-finalists and finalists go into a 'Parc Ferme' immediately after the finish of their race and are inspected.
 Cars must remain with the officials and be untouched by drivers or mechanics.
 Any race distortion must be ignored.
 Inspection be on at least: engine, tank capacity, chassis (dimensions). - 3.27.i The marked part of the car, the main chassis, may only be changed with the approval of the Race Director.
 The original marked chassis must be left with the Race Director.